-Rob Affuso: Soulsystem is a band I formed in 1997, actually in 1992, I formed it after the “Slave to the Grind” – tour I think when I came home.
-Just because I like the style of music where it was a bit horn section, it was playing a lot of the old R&B soul, Motown type of funk music.
+Rob Affuso: Soulsystem is a band I formed in 1997, actually in 1992; I formed it after the “Slave to the Grind” – tour, I think when I came home.
+Just because I like the music style where it was a bit horn section, it played a lot of the old R&B, soul, Motown type of funk music.
 I enjoyed the power of the… I enjoyed the big band sound or the horns, the multiple.
 I had four singers.
 Now we have between six to seven singers in the band, but it’s more along the lines of if you would think like Earth, Wind & Fire or Kool & the Gang or The Temptations, that kind of music.
-But we also now do… We do the company performs, private events for large corporate events and very high-end successful weddings through the country in America, of course we would come to Europe if you want us.
+But we also now do… We do the company performs, private events for large corporate events and very high-end successful weddings through the country in America, of course, we would come to Europe if you want us.
 If you can afford the bill, we will come.
 But that’s what I do.
-So, it’s my company and it’s based in Times Square in New York City.
+So, it’s my company, and it’s based in Times Square in New York City.

 Metal-Rules.com: When you decided to quit your old career and focus on this, what was the final nail in the coffin to do that?

-Rob Affuso: The thing was we had such an amazing ride, journey with Skid Row.
+Rob Affuso: The thing was we had such an amazing ride, a journey with Skid Row.
 With the success and the 10 years together as the original band, I felt very wary of the music business at the time.
 When Skid Row broke up, I was very wary of the music.
-I distrusted, I did not trust the people at the record company.
-I did not want to be a part of that music; I mean, did not want to be a part of that business.
-I decided that I wanted to have control over my own life; I felt that at the end of Skid Row we did not have control that the record companies had control and they weren’t doing their jobs.
+I distrusted.
+I did not trust the people at the record company.
+I did not want to be a part of that music; I mean, I did not want to be a part of that business.
+I decided that I wanted to have control over my own life; I felt that at the end of Skid Row, we did not have the control that the record companies had control, and they weren’t doing their jobs.

 Rob Affuso: Right.
-There is many factors as happens with the success and failure of many businesses, Skid Row was a rock and roll band but at the same time it’s also a business.
-So, when I saw the demise of Skid Row happening, I decided that I would never let someone else to determine my professional thing.
-So, I decided particularly I was out of money, everything was bad at the time.
-So I started Soulsystem Orchestras at that time and I have been in charge of my own fate since then.
+Many factors are happening with the success and failure of many businesses, Skid Row was a rock and roll band, but at the same time, it’s also a business.
+So, when I saw the demise of Skid Row happening, I decided that I would never let someone else determine my professional thing.
+So, I decided particularly I was out of money, and everything was bad at the time.
+So I started Soulsystem Orchestras at that time, and I have been in charge of my own fate since then.
 I would love a tour with Skid Row, absolutely.
 I would love to get back together with them, that doesn’t seem to be something… that a few other guys want, so I’m not sure if it will happen.

 Metal-Rules.com: I remember seeing Skid Row in Stockholm back in 1995, the “Subhuman Race” tour.